Section 1: Nomination & Election of Alumni Fellows

 C. Election materials

-The Secretary of the University shall prepare and send election materials to all qualified electors no later than May l.
+The Secretary of the University shall prepare and send election materials to all Qualified Electors no later than May 1.
 The election materials shall contain:

 i.
 Biographical sketch.
 The Secretary of the University shall prepare a short biographical sketch of each candidate incorporating the official statement of qualifications of the candidates, as defined in I.C.iii above.
-He or she may forward to each nominee his or her own sketch for review but shall make all final editorial judgments about the sketches.
+The Secretary may forward to each nominee such nominee’s own sketch for review but shall make all final editorial judgments about the sketches.

 ii.
 Additional background information.
 The Secretary may also collect additional background information from and about the candidates for internal purposes or for the purpose of providing additional information to the electorate.